 The Arming Delay should not be set to zero if Oil Pressure or Battery Volts is selected for configurable protection and the threshold is set to monitor for conditions lower than the threshold and the alarm configuration is set to Alarm.
 Setting the arming delay to zero will cause an immediate alarm on the oil pressure, and engine cranking could cause a temporary low battery voltage condition which could cause an alarm.
 In either case, the spurious alarm would prevent the engine from starting.
+Note The Arming Delay should not be set to zero if Oil Pressure or Battery Volts is selected for configurable protection and the threshold is set to monitor for conditions lower than the threshold and the alarm configuration is set to Alarm.
+Setting the arming delay to zero will cause an immediate alarm on the oil pressure, and engine cranking could cause a temporary low battery voltage condition which could cause an alarm.
+In either case, the spurious alarm would prevent the engine from starting.

 Configurable protection logic connections are made on the BESTlogicPlus screen in BESTCOMSPlus.
-The Configurable Protection 1, Threshold 1 logic block is illustrated in Figure 211.
+The Configurable Protection 1, Threshold 1 logic block is illustrated in Figure 214.
 Block output is true during a trip condition.
 Alarm and pre-alarm logic blocks are similar.